Sales Onboarding: The 30-60-90 Day Plan for B2B Reps [2026]

 Before we get into the framework, let us talk about what is actually at stake.
 The numbers are brutal.

-The average B2B sales rep takes 4.5 months to ramp to full productivity.
-During that ramp period, they are consuming resources — salary, management time, leads, tools — while producing a fraction of what a ramped rep delivers.
-For a rep earning 80,000 USD base salary, that ramp period costs the company roughly 30,000 USD in salary alone, plus the opportunity cost of the pipeline they should have been generating.
+The average B2B sales rep takes 4.5 months to ramp to full productivity, according to data tracked across Salesforce's State of Sales research.
+For a rep on 80,000 USD base salary, that ramp period costs roughly 30,000 USD in salary alone — before opportunity cost on lost pipeline.

-Now consider that voluntary turnover among B2B sales reps is around 25-30% annually.
-A significant portion of that turnover happens within the first 12 months.
-And the primary driver of early attrition is not compensation or the product — it is the onboarding experience.
-Reps who feel unprepared, unsupported, and set up to fail will leave.
+Now consider that voluntary turnover among B2B sales reps is around 25-30% annually, with a significant share happening in the first 12 months.
+The primary driver of early attrition is not compensation or product — it is the onboarding experience.
+Gallup research shows reps who feel unprepared, unsupported, and set up to fail will leave.

 Here is what the research consistently shows: